unep-grid/mapx/readme.md

 - 1.5.18
+   - Improvement
+      - Added support for download sources as CSV #212
+   - Bug fixing
+      - Solved issue when images in legend where broken into multiple columns #324
    - Rollback
       - Remove privilege to create new project for everyone.
 Only selected user can create new project.
 - 1.5.17